-Knead for 5 minutes on medium low using the dough hook, just until the dough comes together.
+Knead for 5 minutes on medium low speed using the dough hook attachment, just until the dough comes together.

 I personally don’t let my brioche autolyse, because I haven’t felt the need.

-But you can always let it rest for 30 minutes at this point to give the flour an extra chance to hydrate before adding the salt and butter.
+But you can always let the dough rest for 30 minutes at this point to give the flour an extra chance to hydrate before adding the salt and butter.

 Add 1 tablespoon (11 grams) of unrefined sea salt.